Faculty Award for Outstanding Mentorship of GSIs: The Nomination Process

 Essays describing the recipients’ mentoring philosophies and, when applicable, award-winning 375 course syllabi will be published on the GSI Teaching & Resource Center’s website.

-- Nominations should come directly from GSIs and must be submitted using the on-line nomination form.
+- Nominations should come directly from current or former GSIs and must be submitted using the on-line nomination form.

 - Letters of support from departmental chairs may be submitted.
 Chairs’ letters should be sent by email to email@example.com.